Nebo15/qbill.docs/source/includes/_introduction.md

 ### Crossintegrations

 We support hustle-free integration with oAuth providers.
-See more at [Authentication](#authentication) section.
+See more at [Integrating oAuth provider](#integrating-oauth-provider) section.

 Also we support custom webhook integrations in a SOA-style.
 This will help you to add any puzzle-pieces that you may need: users storage, antifraud systems, data storages, scoring systems, etc.